Symmetric Arithmetic Circuits: Concluding Discussion

 We now use the connection between support size and counting width established in~\cite{AndersonD17}.
-Indeed, we have from the proof of~\cite[Theorem 6]{AndersonD17} that if a class of graphs $\mathcal{C}$ is decidable by a family of symmetric circuits $(C_n)_{n \in \nats}$ with supports of size at most $k(n)$ then $\mathcal{C}$ has counting width $\mathcal{O}(k)$.
-This, along with Theorem~\ref{thm:support-theorem}, suffices to prove the following.
+Indeed, Theorem~6 of~\cite{AndersonD17} asserts that a query on relational structures (e.g.\ a graph property) is decidable by a family of square symmetric circuits with polynomial orbit size if, and only if, it is definable in $C^{\omega}_{\infty\omega}$, an infinitary logic with counting quantifiers.
+It is known that definability in this logic is the same as having bounded counting width.
+Moreover, the proof of~\cite[Theorem 6]{AndersonD17} establishes this by showing that a circuit of support size $k$ translates into a formula with $O(k)$ variables.
+Thus, if a class of graphs $\mathcal{C}$ is decidable by a family of symmetric circuits $(C_n)_{n \in \nats}$ with supports of size at most $k(n)$ then $\mathcal{C}$ has counting width $\mathcal{O}(k)$.
+This, along with Theorem~\ref{thm:support-theorem}, immediately yields the following.

-\begin{theorem} Let $\mathcal{C}$ be a class of graphs decidable by a family of square symmetric Boolean circuits with threshold with orbit size $2^{o(n)}$ then $\mathcal{C}$ has counting width $o(n)$. \end{theorem}
+\begin{theorem} Let $\mathcal{C}$ be a class of graphs decidable by a family of square symmetric Boolean circuits with threshold gates and with orbit size $2^{o(n)}$, then $\mathcal{C}$ has counting width $o(n)$. \end{theorem}

+The statement of Theorem~\ref{thm:cw-graphs} does not make mention of the rigidity condition.
+This suffices, as from~\cite[Lemma~7]{AndersonD17} we have that any symmetric Boolean circuit over the threshold basis may be converted into an equivalent \emph{rigid} symmetric circuit with only a linear increase in size.
+It is easily seen from the proof of that lemma that the conversion does not increase orbit size.

-For a field $\ff$ and a graph parameter $\mu$ with values in $\ff$, we say that $\mu$ is computed by a family of $\ff$-arithmetic circuits $(C_n)_{n \in \nats}$ if the inputs to $C_n$ are labelled by the variables $x_{ij}$ for $i,j \in [n]$ and, given the adjacency matrix of a graph $G$ on its inputs, $C$ computes $\mu(G)$.
+For a field $\ff$ and a graph parameter $\mu$ with values in $\ff$, we say that $\mu$ is computed by a family of $\ff$-arithmetic circuits $(C_n)_{n \in \nats}$ if the inputs to $C_n$ are labelled by the variables $x_{ij}$ for $i,j \in [n]$ and, given the adjacency matrix of a graph $\Gamma$ on its inputs, $C$ computes $\mu(\Gamma)$.